Loretta Lynn dies at Tennessee ranch

 “Our precious mom, Loretta Lynn, passed away peacefully this morning, October 4th, in her sleep at home at her beloved ranch in Hurricane Mills.”The family of Loretta Lynn

 Her family has asked for privacy during this time, as they grieve.
-An announcement regarding a memorial will be forthcoming in a public announcement.
+An announcement regarding a memorial will be released later in a public announcement.

 Her last post on social media was a Bible verse: